Carnitas

 Description

-Create the most juicy and tender carnitas right in your slow cooker.
+Create the most juicy and tender carnitas right in your crockpot.
 Then broil it in the oven for the perfect crispy, golden edges.
-Watch the video above!
+Watch the video below to see how I make it in my kitchen!

 Video